Early Mourning Clouds

 “I’ll get it,” cried Scratch, putting down his mug and racing to the front door.

 He pulled it open.

 “Hello?
 Hello?
 Mrs Thornton?
 I’m not intruding am I?” said Mrs Pearson intruding into the room, pushing Scratch to one side and planting a chunky heel squarely on his bare foot.

 Scratch swallowed a scream, shut the door and backed into the corner.

-Mrs Pearson hadn’t quite made it into the center of the room when she stopped, eyed Jerry and Meghan standing side by side and started sputtering like a badly tuned motorcycle.
+Mrs Pearson hadn’t quite made it into the center of the room when she stopped, eyed Jerry and Meghan standing side by side and started sputtering like an overheated coffee pot.
 “Oh … dear.
-Excuse me …I … I … I … didn’t mean to interrupt,” she backfired.
+Excuse me …I … I … I … didn’t mean to interrupt,” she rattled.

 Yes you did, thought Meghan, because that’s all you ever do.
 She forced a benign smile and said, “We’re just having a cup of coffee.
 Would you like one?”